TuanAnhBien/flower-docker/README.md

 # flower-docker
-Flower docker container for real-time monitoring using Celery Events
+Docker image for Flower - Celery monitoring tool.

 # How to use this image
 ## Start a flower instance